Mr. Bungle: Style and influence

-Trey Spruance claimed that Warner Bros. cared so little about the band that they at one point were considering delivering an entire album of blank static noise, knowing that the label wouldn't listen to it in the first place.
-He said, "We could’ve delivered them static, literally.
-We thought about it.
-We almost did it, we were thinking about doing that.
-Then we realized – actually it doesn't matter to them; that would seem like a big statement but they would just shrug.
+Trey Spruance claimed that Warner Bros. cared so little about the band that they once considered delivering an entire album's worth of static noise to the label, expecting them not to listen to it.
+"Then we realized – actually it doesn't matter to them; that would seem like a big statement but they would just shrug.
 They don't care about that shit."

 Legacy

-Mr. Bungle's style has influenced many acts from the alternative metal genre, most notably Korn, who have utilized what they have dubbed the "Mr. Bungle chord" (A flat fifth chord or "Tritone").
+Korn have utilized what they have dubbed the "Mr. Bungle chord" (A flat fifth chord or "tritone").
 James "Munky" Shaffer, one of Korn's guitarists, stated in a 2015 interview that Mr. Bungle's self-titled debut "set the tone for us and what we went on to do creatively".

 Stage shows and image

 Mr. Bungle were known for their characteristically unconventional stage shows, where the band members would dress up in costumes and masks.
 The 1999–2000 shows in support of the California album usually featured Dunn dressed as a blonde girl resembling Goldilocks or The St. Pauli Girl, although for the other members this period was largely devoid of masks and outfits due to the increased demands of the music.
 Occasionally, the band would simply appear in black suits with white dress shirts or dress up in chef costumes, cowboy suits or as the Village People.